On SkipGram Word Embedding Models with Negative Sampling: Unified Framework and Impact of Noise Distributions: Word-Context Classification

 {\bf Remark 1.} \emph{In Theorem \ref{thm:matrixFactorization} and Corollary \ref{cor:justifyWCC}, the WCC framework is justified for any choice of empirical noise distribution $\widetilde{\mathbb Q}$ that covers $\widetilde{\mathbb P}$.
 Consider some $(x, y) \in {\rm Supp}\left( \widetilde{\mathbb Q} \right) \setminus {\rm Supp}\left( \widetilde{\mathbb P} \right)$, namely, $(x, y)$ is ``covered'' by $\widetilde{\mathbb Q}$ but not by $\widetilde{\mathbb P}$.
 By Lemma \ref{lem:Gradient}, the gradient is

 That is, the gradient signal contains only one term, which is used to update the representation $(f(x), g(y))$ for the pair $(x, y)$, which is outside the positive examples.
-Although the gradient signal updates the embedding $f(x)$, but the training is towards making the classifier sensitive to negative examples (make it to have low loss), without contributing to differentiating the negative examples from the positive one (namely, without aiming at reducing the loss for positive examples).
+Although the gradient signal updates the embedding $f(x)$, the training aims to make the classifier sensitive to negative examples (making it have a low loss), without contributing to differentiating the negative examples from the positive ones (namely, without aiming at reducing the loss for positive examples).
 Such a direction of training, not necessarily ``wrong'', somewhat deviates from the training objective (i.e., reducing the loss for both positive and negative examples).
-In the case when the ${\rm Supp}\left( \widetilde{\mathbb Q} \right)$ of $\widetilde{\mathbb Q}$ contains the support ${\rm Supp}\left( \widetilde{\mathbb P} \right)$ of $\widetilde{\mathbb P}$ but is much larger, there are a significant fraction of such negative examples outside ${\rm Supp}\left( \widetilde{\mathbb P}\right)$.
+In the case when the ${\rm Supp}\left( \widetilde{\mathbb Q} \right)$ of $\widetilde{\mathbb Q}$ contains the support ${\rm Supp}\left( \widetilde{\mathbb P} \right)$ of $\widetilde{\mathbb P}$ but is much larger, there is a significant fraction of such negative examples outside ${\rm Supp}\left( \widetilde{\mathbb P}\right)$.
 This may result in slow training.}

-Thus in the sense to efficiently learn word embeddings in the WCC framework, we have the following hypothesis:
+Thus in the sense of efficiently learning word embeddings in the WCC framework, we have the following hypothesis:

 \begin{hypo} The best $\widetilde{\mathbb Q}$ is the one that barely covers $\widetilde{\mathbb P}$, namely, equal to $\widetilde{\mathbb P}$. \end{hypo}